romanchukenator/morse-code-blinker/README.md

 Yeah, go for it.
 Play around and do what you want.

 I'd suggest running the basic tests I've included.
-Just change `testMode` to `true` and so long as all the tests pass i'd say you're good to go.
+Just change `testMode` to `true` and so long as all the tests pass I'd say you're good to go.